oolumuyiwa/planner/doc/use-cases/add-task.md

 1. The user opens the app after installing.

-2. The user moves to the Tasks activity page by swiping to/pressing the Tasks tab.
+2. The user opens a course or moves to the Tasks activity page by swiping to/pressing the Tasks tab.

 3. The user presses the add button on the Tasks activity page.